oricis/EMBER/README.md

 ```

 #### Others:
-You can also download and install it from the gradle's [website](https://gradle.org/install/).
+You can also download and install it from Gradle's [website](https://gradle.org/install/).

 ### Build from source
 Run this command within the folder of the project: